 It is part of the Big Rivers Wine Zone.
 The other region within the zone is Perricoota.

 The region, centred on the rural city of Griffith was established as an irrigation area in the early years of the 20th century.
 The development of the wine industry was due to the McWilliams family who used vineyards in the area to make fortified wines.
 By the 1950s interest was being shown in the production of table wines from premium varieties.

-The region is not very well known, but if you have ever tried an Australian cask wine you have most likely drunk a Riverina wine.
+The Riverina Wine Region is not very well known, but if you have ever tried an Australian cask wine you have most likely drunk a Riverina wine.
 However there are some fine wines produced in this region as well as bulk wines.

-Casella are world famous for their [yellow tail] wine but they also have an impressive range of alternative varieties under the Yendah brand name.
+Casella are world famous for their [yellow tail] wine but they also have an impressive range of alternative varieties.

-Among the alternative red varieties the late maturing Durif and Petit verdot are quite prominent here, reflecting the warmer climate.
-Saint Macaire is a rare red Bordeaux variety used by Westend Estate to make a very impressive red varietal wine.
+Among the alternative red varieties the late maturing Durif and Petit Verdot are quite prominent here, reflecting the warmer climate.
+Saint Macaire is a rare red Bordeaux variety used by Calabria Family wines and by Old Man's Block to make a very impressive red varietal wine.

 Although it would seem that the region is too hot for white wines, modern technology comes to the aid to produce some good wine.
 One example is the Arenal produced by Berton Vineyards.
 There was only about 5ha of this variety globally in 2016.

 Sign up to Darby's Wine Newsletter to receive all the latest news, updates to this site and special offers plus invites to exclusive events.